OSS Analytics, Monitoring, and Tracing for Federated GraphQL APIs

 Metrics and Monitoring for Federated GraphQL APIs with Prometheus

-In addition to distributed tracing, we also provide metrics and monitoring.
+In addition to tracing, metrics provide a high-level view of system health and performance over time.
 Metrics can either be scraped from the Cosmo Router, or you can use the Cosmo OTEL Collector to collect metrics and send them to Prometheus, like we do in Cosmo Cloud.

 Our initial focus is to provide metrics using the RED Method.
-RED stands for Rate, Errors, and Duration.
+The RED method defines three metrics for monitoring: rate (throughput), errors (failure rate), and duration (latency).
 More info on Prometheus support and Metrics can be found in the Docs .

 Conclusion